 - Place the whole chicken on a cutting board, remove the giblets, and pat dry with paper towels.4 pound whole chicken

-- Season the entire chicken (inside and out) with salt, then sprinkle with pepper to taste.3 teaspoons kosher salt, Freshly ground black pepper
+- Season the entire chicken (inside and out) with salt, then sprinkle with pepper to taste.3 teaspoons kosher salt, ground black pepper

-- Pour the olive oil over the chicken and transfer the pan to the oven.¼ cup olive oil
+- Pour the olive oil over the chicken and transfer the pan back to the oven.¼ cup olive oil

 - Roast the chicken for 50 minutes, then start checking for doneness.
 Cut into the leg joint and look at the color of the juices–when done, the juices will be clear.
 If the juices are still pink, return to the oven for 5-10 minutes before checking again.